swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 Introducing a property wrapper to a property makes that property computed (with a getter/setter) and introduces a stored property whose type is the wrapper type.
-That stored property can be initialized in one of two ways:
+That stored property can be initialized in one of three ways:

 1. Via a value of the original property's type (e.g., `Int` in `@Lazy var
     foo: Int`, using the the property wrapper type's